|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The National Water Works Company of New York was incorporated on February 19, 1873 by Alson C. Davis, Charles L. Lynn, Daniel L. Norton, Merritt E. Sawyer, A.B.
 Trowbridge, James E. Jones and George B Voorhies to establish, construct and maintain Water Works in or adjacent to any city, town, or village in the United States of America, or elsewhere, and to supply the said city, town or village and the inhabitants thereof with water.
 The capital stock was one million dollars.

 |National Water Works Company Stock Certificate|

-The company built water works in Kansas City, Missouri and Kansas City, Kansas, and also made proposals for water works in San Antonio, Texas, and New Orleans, Louisiana.
+The company built water works in Kansas City, Missouri and Kansas City, Kansas, and apparently also bought the water system in Topeka, Kansas.
+They also made proposals for water works in St. Joseph, Missouri, San Antonio, Texas, and New Orleans, Louisiana.

 Other companies with

 National Water Works Investment Company, incorporated in New York in 1886, dissolved in 1900.
 March, 1889 - George F. Baker, President; William J. Curtis, Secretary; Charles C. Pomeroy, Treasurer; Capital $500,000.
 Directors George F. Baker, Archer N. Martin, Harris C. Fahnestock, E.W.
 Clark, Charles C. Pomeroy, F.M.
 Colston, Theodore C. Waterman

 National Water Works Investment Company, incorporated in New Jersey, dissolved June 18, 1898.
 Authorized as a foreign corporation in New York on January 4, 1893.